XanderJC/XanderJC.github.io/about.markdown

 # Academically
 <p markdown="1">
-I'm a second-year PhD student at [Wolfson College](https://www.wolfson.cam.ac.uk){:target="_blank"}, University of Cambridge, in Machine Learning with applications to healthcare and medicine.
+I'm a third-year PhD student at [Wolfson College](https://www.wolfson.cam.ac.uk){:target="_blank"}, University of Cambridge, in Machine Learning with applications to healthcare and medicine.
 </p>

 <p markdown="1">